SharePoint Online outage on

 As we can see top SaaS companies rely on Statuspage.io as the most popular status page provider in 2024.
 But clearly, there are great options for public status pages to choose from and our overview of Statuspage alternatives is here to help.

-A: Statuspage.io remains the most popular status page service in 2024.
+Statuspage.io remains the most popular status page service in 2024.
 However, status pages by Statuspal and the Sorry app are popular too.
-With numerous features to offer, including unique features, like status page aggregation by StatusGator, there are plenty of decent Statuspage alternatives available.
+There are plenty of Statuspage alternatives available.
+Some include unique features, like status page aggregation by StatusGator.

-A: No, Statuspage is not free.
+No, Statuspage is not free.
 However, there’s a free plan on a basic public status page.
 Some argue that Statuspage.io is one of the most expensive tools out there, but it remains popular.
 However, cheaper alternatives offer unique services that are not available with Statuspage.
-For example, StatusGator offers insight into the statuses of 3K third-party companies that can be aggregated into a unified status page.
-So users can monitor not only their own website or service but also all their dependencies.
+For example, StatusGator offers insight into the statuses of 3K third-party companies.
+This data can be aggregated into a unified status page.
+So users can monitor not only their website or service but also all their dependencies.

-A: Creating a status page typically involves choosing a platform, like StatusGator, Statuspage, or Cachet, configuring, customizing, testing, and launching.
-Cachet is a self-hosted status page, and typically it takes longer to create a status page with self-hosted services.
-With StatusGator, you will have your status page running in a few minutes, where you can display not only the status of your services but also the statuses of the cloud providers you depend on.
+Creating a status page typically involves choosing a platform.
+This may be StatusGator, Statuspage, or Cachet.
+It also involves configuring, customizing, testing, and launching.
+It takes more time to create a status page with self-hosted services (like Cachet).
+With StatusGator, you will have your status page running in a few minutes.
+This is where you can display the status of your services and the statuses of the cloud providers you depend on.

-A: Atlassian Statuspage is a status page provider for communicating applications’ or services’ status to users in real time.
-Statuspage is the most popular status page provider in 2024, however, there are some great alternative status page services such as StatusGator, Status.io, Statuscast, Sorry app, and others.
+Atlassian Statuspage is a status page provider.
+They communicate applications’ or services’ status to users in real-time.
+Statuspage is the most popular status page provider in 2024.
+However, there are some great alternative status page services.
+Some services include StatusGator, Status.io, Statuscast, Sorry app, and others.